OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 The lifecycles will be:

-- Default: `Staging` -> `Production`
+- Default: **{{Staging, Production}}**
 - Feature Branch: `Test`

 Unfinished code will no longer be merged into master.
 This will make scheduling a release much easier.
 What is in master has been signed off by QA and any Business or Product Owners.
 You could merge Feature A into master on Monday, deploy on Tuesday, then merge Feature B into master on Wednesday and deploy on Friday.
 Each deployment will be much smaller, as well.

 The same holds true for bug fixes.
 They would be treated as feature branches.
-When a bugfix branch is checked in, new infrastructure will be stood up to verify the fix actually fixes the issue.
+When a bug-fix branch is checked in, new infrastructure will be stood up to verify the fix actually fixes the issue.
 Once it is ready to go, it is merged into master and pushed up to `Staging`.

 If you are using Gitflow, you could configure the build server to kick off releases to `Staging` when a change is checked into a release branch.